Slavikss/NanoGPT/README.md

 ### Usage

-Run the `nanogpt.py` script to train the model and generate text:
+Run the `nanogpt.py` script to train the model and generate text

+files `input.txt` and `names.txt` are given for example.
+First is Sheakespeare's works and second is human names

 ```bash
 python nanogpt.py
 ```